 - Compare each of the tillers with the picture below, if they are all between the two and three leaf stages then the paddock is ready to be grazed.

 Assessing rotation length

 Rotation length is a practical way to manage pasture growth and quality.
 Through rotation length we can manage leaf stage and through leaf stage we can evaluate if the rotation length is optimal.

 Rotation length can be adjusted to different times of year and pasture situation.

 - Increasing rotation length to graze pasture at the 3-leaf stage results in a yield advantage compared with grazing at the 2-leaf stage.
 For example, the yield advantage was measured to be 1.1 t DM/ha/year for Canterbury irrigated pastures.

-- Slowing rotation length to graze closer to the 2 leaf stage can be necessary when you can’t see any bare ground through the pasture e.g. canopy closure or when you are trying to reduce growth rates to help manage a surplus.
+- Decreasing rotation length to graze closer to the 2 leaf stage can be necessary when you can’t see any bare ground through the pasture e.g. canopy closure or when you are trying to reduce growth rates to help manage a surplus.

 - Grazing before the two leaf stage should not be done repeatedly or the plant will die.
 If pastures are consistently at canopy closure before the two leaf stage, re-assess the nitrogen fertiliser policy (nitrogen grows bigger leaves) or grazing intensity.
 High post grazing residuals result in canopy closure earlier in the regrowth cycle.

 - Increasing rotation length to graze pasture after the three leaf stage reduces pasture quality as older leaves begin to die.
 However, grazing beyond the three leaf stage is a strategy to manage feed supply at key times of the year, such as transferring pasture from winter into early spring or spring into summer deficit periods.